IMOS - Glossary

 Lightering Job: A subcontract for an individual Lightering Service Vessel.

 Lightering Port: An offshore location where an STBL moors and undergoes lightering.
-Also known as a Lightering Area or a Lightering Zone.

 Lightering Service Vessel: A vessel that performs lightering for an STBL.
 Also known as a Daughter Ship or a Daughter Vessel.

-Lightering Support Contract: A contract for a companyโs Lightering Support Vessels.
+Lightering Support Contract: A contract for a company's Lightering Support Vessels.
 Also known as a Work Boat Contract.

-Lightering Support Job: A subcontract for an individual Lightering Support Vesselโs services.
-Also known as a Work Boat Job.
+Lightering Support Job: A subcontract for an individual Lightering Support Vessel's services.

 Lightering Zone: See Lightering Port.